garrandall/popular-music-data/tracks/superman-eminem.md

 Good Lordy, whoadie
 You must be gone off that water bottle
 You want what you can't have
-Ooh girl, that's too damn bad
+Oh girl, that's too damn bad
 Don't touch what you can't grab
 End up with two backhands
 Put anthrax on a Tampax